m0by314/raspi_config_py/README.md

+# Raspi_config_py
-# Tool to configure a Raspberry Pi
+Tool to configure a Raspberry Pi with Ansible

 ## -  Build
 Run the script `build.py`